 Talking about your weaknesses is as important as highlighting your strengths.
 However, the key to addressing weaknesses needs to be approached tactfully.

 Addressing shortcomings shows vulnerability and self-awareness.
 The idea is to explain how certain roadblocks or challenges shaped you and added value to your life.
-Instead of stressing on WHAT happened, talk more about HOW it impacted you.
+Instead of stressing about WHAT happened, talk more about HOW it impacted you.

 #5: Trying Hard to Impress